avishmehta68710/avishmehta68710/README.md

 ### 🔭 I’m currently working on

-Flutter, Firebase Project for Google Developer Solution Challenge 2021
+SDE intern at LogicWind

-Gearing Up My Coding Skills for Google Code Jam 2021
+Gearing Up My Coding Skills

 Exploring different tech-stacks and doing open source contributions

 ### My Experiences 🙌

 Interned at Molmeh Technolabs for Python/Django developer.

+Mentor at Lets Grow More Open Source Program.

+Participated in Google Developer Solution Challenge

 Contributor at CROSSWOC 2021 organized by IEEE .
 Embraced the journey of Open Source along with the wholesome community CROSSWOC.
 Contributed to multiple projects